High Temperature Heat Proof Labels and Tags

 - Why are the labels or tags being applied? (traceability, stock control or tracking)

-- What is the maximum temperature does your label needs to survive?
+- What is the maximum temperature your label needs to survive?
 For how long?

 - At what temperature will your label be applied?